district0x/district-server-smart-contracts/README.md

 Returns event filter.

 #### <a name="deploy-smart-contract!">`deploy-smart-contract! [contract-key args opts]`
 Deploys contract to the blockchain.
-Returns contract object and also stores new address in internal state.
+Returns contract object and also stores new address in internal state. <br>
+*Note* : This function needs an unlocked account for signing the transaction! <br>
 * `opts:`
   * `:arguments` Arguments passed to a contract constructor
   * `:gas` Gas limit, default 4M